 show_results()- The training results can be printed using

 show_results()method to assess the quality of the trained model and compute the model's metrics.
-The
+For timeseries models the

-show_results() method will typically output a table where the last column will contain the values predicted by the model after being applied to the validation dataset.
-Comparing the predicted values with the actual target variable will give some indication of the performance of the trained model.
+show_results() method will typically print two adjacent graphs with the ground truth values plotted in the left hand graph and the predictions in the right hand side.
+Here the predictions would be the values predicted by the model after being applied to the validation dataset.
+Comparing the predicted values with the actual target variable or groudn truth will give some indication of the performance of the trained model.
+Thus here

 score()- Subsequently, the model metrics of the trained model can be estimated using the